Laugen-Melaun culture: Further development

 From the 13th century BC until the 11th (Late Bronze Age), the Laugen-Melaun culture was also notable for the creation of copper grave goods (rich grave offerings, "Laugen-Melaun A" also occur in South Tyrol) and therefore suffered when iron arrived in the surrounding region ca. 1000 BC ("Laugen-Melaun B" declined in the East Tyrol and expanded in the East Alpine region, e.g. at Breitegg).
-In the 8th century, iron was also adopted locally, but the relevant level ("Laugen-Melaun C") did not merge with the norther Hallstatt culture.
+In the 8th century, iron was also adopted locally, but the relevant level ("Laugen-Melaun C") did not merge with the northern Hallstatt culture.
 In the 6th century BC, as a result of Mediterranean influence (especially the Etruscans, but also Greeks in the Po Valley and Veneti), the Laugen-Melaun culture evolved into the Fritzens-Sanzeno culture and merged with the neighbouring Inntal culture to the north, which had previously been a component of the Hallstatt culture.
 Locally manufactured pottery of the Laugen-Melaun style is found from around 1200 BC in Alpine Rhine region, which is otherwise characterised by different cultural assemblages, and even in Sarganserland.